shkarupa-alex/tfgcvit/README.md

 Performance improvements:

-- Layer normalization epsilon fixed at `1.001e-5`, inputs are casted to `float32` to use fused op implementation.
+- Layer normalization epsilon fixed at `1.001e-5` and inputs are casted to `float32` to use fused op implementation.
 - Some layers have been refactored to use faster TF operations.
-- A lot of reshapes have been removed.
+- A lot of reshapes/transposes have been removed.
 Most of the time internal representation is 4D-tensor.
 - Relative index estimations moved to GCViTLayer layer level.

 ## Variable shapes

 When using GCViT models with input shapes different from pretraining one, try to make height and width to be multiple of `32 * window_size`.
-Otherwise, a lot of tensors will be padded, resulting in speed and (possibly) quality degradation.
+Otherwise, a lot of tensors will be padded, resulting in speed degradation.

 ## Evaluation